BlackAgate/DimaYCollector/README.md

 1. _Fixed problem with copying files with "read only" attribute turned on (now it checks if file already exists and does not copy it)_
 2. _Improved detecting parameter referencing algorithm so it will not try to change some custom expressions (now it searches for "chs(*)" matches in a raw value of the parm)_

-Extended collector for Houdini.
-Tested in Houdini 19.5, 20.0 and 20.5.
-The collector is built as an internal tool for freelancers and outsource teams.
-With this collector one can easily collect the entire scene in a separate folder.
+This is an extended scene collector for houdini.
+Extended means that it not only collects all files but also fixes all paths is a scene, so the collected scene is ready to open-and-work, no need to reassign assets!
+I use this collector on an ongoing basis.
+Tested in Houdini 19.0, 19.5, 20.0, 20.5.

 The collector has two modes:
 1. **Collect to folder**.
-Collects all scene dependencies into the specified folder and changes all the paths inside the scene, so they will be constructed from $HIP, if they hasn't already been.
-Copies updated scene to the same folder. **The original scene does not change!** This mode is suitable for uploading a scene to a render farm, archiving a project, or giving it to another team.
-Another point is to have only necessary assets in a folder, in case you have a lot of unused ones in your HIP folder.
+Collects all scene dependencies into the specified folder and changes all paths inside the scene, so they will be constructed from $HIP.
+Copies updated scene to the same folder.
+An original scene does not change.
+Use this mode for sending a scene to another computer or directory (uploading a scene to a render farm, archiving a project, giving it to another team).
-2. **Collect to current HIP project.** Copies all scene dependencies to the current HIP scene folder and changes assosiated paths so they are constructed from $HIP if necessary.
-This operation changes the current scene but can be undone in one click (except the files remain copied).
-This mode is suitable when you work in a team cloud and want to be sure you don't have any files remain local.
+2. **Collect to current HIP project.** Copies all scene dependencies to a current HIP scene folder and changes assosiated paths so they are constructed from $HIP if necessary.
+Use this mode if you don't need to collect the whole project and just want to copy all necessary files into the current HIP folder.

 Features:
-- Collects all scene textures, alembics, bgeos etc.
+- Collect all scene textures, alembics, bgeos etc.
-- Shows size of each element and a total size
+- Check size of each element and a total size
+- Easy informative UI:
-- Inspect, open and remove unnecessary references, sequences and parameters in one click from ui
+  - manually remove assets or parameters from collecting (including one-click sequences)
+  - open asset folders or see source nodes
+  - see which node uses which reference
 - Works with filecache nodes in both constructed and explicit modes
 - Works with sequences
 - Works with UDIMs
 - Works with USD including recursive search of nested usds
 - Case-insensitive

 USD-parser module was obtained from the Alexey Garifov Houdini Collector, thanks to him.
-The main idea of this collector was also inspired by his code, but the tool itself is completely different and new.

-- Note: only references within the scene frame range will be parsed and copied.
-It means that if you have sequence 1-1000 and the frame range is 1-100, only 100 pictures will be copied.
-Adjust frame range correctly.
-Usually you'll need a full frame range of all your render nodes.
+- Note: when working with frame-dependent sequences (usually constructed from $F) only references within the scene frame range will be parsed and copied.
+For example you have a JPEG file sequence with a range 1-1000 and a scene frame range is 1-100, then only 100 JPEGs will be copied (don't expect the collector to copy an unused part of a sequence).
+Adjust frame range in necessary.
+Usually you need a full frame range of all your render nodes.
-- Note2: collector will parse and copy renders from the OUT nodes by default.
-Delete them from list if you don't need them.
+- Note2: collector will try to parse and copy from the OUT context by default.
+Usually you don't need this, so just remove them from a list manually, or delete these nodes before collecting to save parsing time
 ![Screenshot 2024-10-27 162333](https://github.com/user-attachments/assets/1c89d5ba-6dc3-4c12-a6b0-c721ad2446ad)
 ![usd](https://github.com/user-attachments/assets/61825593-da0a-4433-8438-14d9c8858031)

 Known restrictions / issues:
-- USD works but needs more testing
 - Only Windows tested
-- There is a known restriction for /out context: the collector will not read the Mantra outputs.
-It partitially supports Redshift_ROP nodes, but with random.
-I don't care about it though, as I never want to copy render files somewhere (and as compositing soft has its own collectors).
-- Sequences parse only within a project playbar frame range, change it accordingly if you need
-- Only references from nodes are supported (from node's parameters).
-If you built a custom string reference and stored it somewhere in geo attributes the collector will not see it.
+- There is a known restriction/bug for /out context: sometimes Mantra and Redshift ROP nodes are not parsed.
+But it's not a real problem because usually you don't need them.
+- Only parameter references supported (like in a normal pipeline, no custom VEX path attributes existing only in a code).

 How to install:
 1. Download the contents of this repository as ZIP